bevacqua/grunt-ec2/README.markdown

-`ec2_shutdown:name`|Terminates an instance, deleting its associated key-pair, IP address, and name tag `ec2_ssh:name`|Displays a verbose command with which you can establish an `ssh` connection to the instance `ec2_terminate_instance:id`|Terminates an instance `ec2_version:name`|Get the version number currently deployed to production `ec2_wait:id`|Waits for an instance to report a public DNS and be accessible through `ssh`
+`ec2_shutdown:name`|Terminates an instance, deleting its associated key-pair, IP address, and name tag `ec2_ssh:name`|Displays a verbose command with which you can establish an `ssh` connection to the instance `ec2_terminate_instance:id`|Terminates an instance `ec2_version:name`|Get the version number currently deployed to EC2 `ec2_wait:id`|Waits for an instance to report a public DNS and be accessible through `ssh`

 ## Feedback